 Q: What are some different forms of stewardship you’ve seen that inspire you?

 A: Stewardship isn’t one-size-fits-all.
-I'm inspired by groups like Rise Outside, who mentor new climbers, facilitate access, and promote stewardship as well as Ancestral Lands Conservation Corps who create career pathways in conservation for tribal youth (and build some of the best retaining walls on our trail projects in Indian Creek!).
-I’m also inspired by individual leaders from over 130 local climbing organizations across the country who step up to rally support for public lands in their backyards as well as individual climbers who give up a day of climbing to give back to their community, whether that’s using their voice to elevate an important local issue, doing community service, or getting others outside.
-And I’m continually inspired by people who are going the extra step to give back, whether you’re doing soil science in a national park, sharing a tip about a closure, or planting native species in your local green space—it all counts.
-What we have in common is where we are standing in that moment and hopefully a shared desire to protect it.
+I'm inspired by groups like Rise Outside, who mentor new climbers, facilitate access, and promote stewardship, as well as Ancestral Lands Conservation Corps, who create career pathways in conservation for Tribal youth (and build some of the best retaining walls on our trail projects in Indian Creek).
+I’m also inspired by leaders of local climbing organizations who step up to rally support for public lands in their backyards and individual climbers who give up a day of climbing to give back to their community.
+I'm encouraged by individuals advocating for Indigenous land stewardship and rights, like the efforts of the Bears Ears Intertribal Coalition to facilitate co-management at the Bears Ears National Monument.
+And I’m continually inspired by people who are going the extra step, whether you’re removing trash from ledges on El Cap, sharing info about a closure to a friend while planning a big trip, or planting native species in your backyard to help bee populations thrive—it all counts.
+What we have in common is where we stand in that moment, and hopefully, we have a shared desire to protect it.

 Q: Looking back, what are you most proud of?